JBrVJxsc/xk6-streamloader/README.md

 # xk6-streamloader

-A k6 extension for efficiently loading large JSON arrays or newline-delimited JSON (NDJSON) of HTTP traffic samples from disk, using streaming and minimal intermediate memory.
+A k6 extension for efficiently loading large JSON arrays or newline-delimited JSON (NDJSON) of objects from disk, using streaming and minimal intermediate memory.

 ## Build